leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: surgery-treatment_general-miscellaneous
 - What is the waiting time for _____ surgery?
+- How long is the waiting time for cataract surgery
 - How long do I need to wait to go for ___ surgery?
 - What is the waiting time for LASIK surgery?
 - What is the waiting time for cataract surgery?